nehemming/cirocket/README.md

 >
 >If you find and problem or want to contribute please see the contribution section below.

+A project road map will be defined in due course covering steps towards a stable version 1.0.

 ## <a name="install"></a> Installation

 The application can be installed via: